 We await a response to our appeal to the FA on the fine.
 Provision has been made in the budget.

 The League EGM takes place on Wednesday – Quentin is attending on our behalf.
 The only resolution is the Vote of No Confidence.
 We are concerned that no alternative solution has been proposed.
 Supporting the VONC is consistent with our views 3 months ago.
 Further, the lack of minutes and opacity of decision making is sufficient reason for supporting the VONC.
-Reservations were expressed that there was no clear advantage to us in supporting the VONC as it will not pass.
+Reservations were expressed that there was no clear advantage to us in supporting the VONC as it is unlikely to pass.

 VOTE: all in favour of supporting the Vote of No Confidence bar one abstention.